-Shelley is so distraught with the situation that he confronts office boss, Mr. Williamson (Kevin Spacey), about providing him with the better leads.
+Shelley is so distraught with the situation that he confronts the office manager, Mr. Williamson (Kevin Spacey), about providing him with the better leads.
 He takes advantage of Shelley's vulnerable situation by offering to sell him the better leads at fifty dollars a piece as well as a cut of 20% of all his profits.
-Shelley is unable to afford this and is stuck attempting to sell his second-rate leads.
+Shelley is unable to afford the terms and is stuck attempting to sell his second-rate leads.

 The movie then skips to Dave Moss and co-worker, George Aaronow (Alan Akrin), going to a local diner across town and talking about the unethical behavior of their employer, Williamson, and about their mean and ungrateful rep, Blake, over their sales work.
 Moss proposes that they strike back at Mitch and Murray by stealing all the Glengarry leads and sell them to Jerry Graff, a competing real estate agency, for $7,500.
 Moss's plan would require Aaronow to break into the office, stage a burglary, and steal all the prime leads.
 Aaronow wants no part of the plan, but Moss tries to coerce him, saying that Aaronow is already an accomplice simply because he knows about the proposed robbery.
 Aaronow continues to decline.